dipankar08/quick-android/README.md

 # My Own Automation Framewrok.
 I build my new automation framework called "Quick test" Which is as simple as executing some command on your laptop as you have conneted to emulator/device to usb.
 A very simple test case is as below:

+My simple automation framwork can only do two operation - Actions and Verify.
+- In Actions, it can click, long click any of the exiting elemnets, it can set the input with text or do a random tap anywhere in the screen.
+It can also do something like setting the android pref etc.
+- In verify, as the named said, it can verify the property of any view elment and can access the internal ds or state of the application.

+- A very simple and basic example as below.

 ```
 #!/bin/sh
 # Step1: First start the app.